-People are safe and protected because leaders are proactive in ensuring that systems, processes and resources are in place to support infection prevention and control and are responsive to potential People are not protected from the spread of infection because staff are not familiar with, or do not follow, the principles of IPC contained in the Care Home IPC Manual (The Manual) and other good practice outbreaks of infection.
+People are safe and protected because leaders are proactive in ensuring that systems, processes and resources are in place to support infection prevention and control practice, and are responsive to potential outbreaks of infection.

-All staff are well trained and able to recognise and respond to suspected or confirmed cases of infectious diseases including following local reporting procedures.
+All staff are well trained and able to recognise and respond to suspected or confirmed cases of infection, including following local reporting procedures.

-People using the service have confidence in the leadership of the service and the protective measures that have been introduced to reduce the risks associated with outbreaks of infectious diseases.
+People using the service have confidence in the leadership of the service and the protective measures that have been introduced to reduce the risks associated with outbreaks of infectious diseases

-In accordance with principles of practice for nurse agencies, all steps have been taken to prevent the avoidable spread of infection.
-There are good systems in place to ensure that deployment of nurses is tracked and any outbreaks of infectious diseases where nurses are deployed is monitored and communicated.
+In accordance with principles of practice for nurse agencies, all steps have been taken to reduce the risk and spread of infection.
+There are good systems in place to ensure that deployment of nurses is tracked and any outbreaks of infectious diseases where nurses are deployed is monitored and communicated